agathebower/oo2/README.md

 # oo2
-2nd edition of overhours server using nginx
+2nd edition of overhours server using nginx and beeing TLS secured.